 Prior to joining TPG Biotechnology in 2010, Ms. Denton managed finance for the Nutropin and Lytics franchises at Genentech, Inc., where she also participated in a CFO Rotation Program consisting of time in R&D Finance, Financial Planning and Analysis, Audit and Treasury.
 Prior to Genentech, Inc., she was in Business Development at Novartis in Cambridge, where she helped execute an approximately $700 million partnership with Alnylam Pharmaceuticals, Inc. Prior to Novartis, Ms. Denton worked in biotech venture capital at Atlas Venture and was an investment banker with Credit Suisse First Boston’s Technology Group, in Boston.
 Ms. Denton has an MBA from the Wharton School of the University of Pennsylvania, where she was awarded the F. H. Shields Fellowship and co-founded the Biotech Investment Group, and a B.S. from M.I.T. in Biology.
 Ms. Denton is a board observer of Otonomy, Inc.; PatientSafe Solutions, Inc.; Veracyte, Inc.; and a board member of Karos Pharmaceuticals, Inc., and Trevi Therapeutics, Inc.

-Mr. Sekhri is Chairman of the board of directors of moksha8, Inc., and a member of the board of directors of PatientSafe Solutions, Inc. on behalf of TPG Biotech.
+Mr. Sekhri is a member of the board of directors of PatientSafe Solutions, Inc. on behalf of TPG Biotech.
 Mr. Sekhri is currently Group Executive Vice President, Global Business Development and Chief Strategy Officer, for Teva Pharmaceutical Industries, Ltd.